KRON-TV: Independent station (2001–2006)

 January 1, 2002, was KRON's first full day as an independent station.
-That morning, KRON broadcast the Rose Parade from the feed of Los Angeles television station KTLA (then affiliated with The WB), with Bob Eubanks and Stephanie Edwards as co-hosts.
+That morning, KRON broadcast the Rose Parade from the feed of Los Angeles station KTLA (then affiliated with The WB), with Bob Eubanks and Stephanie Edwards as co-hosts.

-With ABC, CBS, UPN and now NBC carrying their programming locally on owned-and-operated stations (KGO-TV, KPIX, KBHK—channel 44, now KBCW—and KNTV, respectively), and Fox and The WB under contract with KTVU and KBWB, respectively, KRON-TV became an independent station by default.
+With ABC, CBS, UPN and now NBC carrying their programming locally on owned-and-operated stations (KGO-TV, KPIX, KBHK—channel 44, now KPYX—and KNTV, respectively), and Fox and The WB under contract with KTVU and KBWB, respectively, KRON-TV became an independent station by default.
 The station filled time slots formerly occupied by NBC shows with syndicated programming and expanded newscasts.
-The NBC Network was near the top of the ratings nationally at the time of the disaffiliation, due to strong shows such as Friends, Frasier, Law & Order and ER.
+The NBC network was near the top of the ratings nationally at the time of the disaffiliation, due to strong shows such as Friends, Frasier, Law & Order and ER.
 Without those NBC shows, KRON's ratings started to decline.
 The viewership of its newscasts began to fall substantially by the time the station regained a network affiliation.

 In 2005, KRON downsized its news production staff to send teams of two people, specifically a reporter and camera operator, to generate news stories on scene.
 SF Weekly reported in 2006 that KRON was the first major-market television station to make such a decision and commented, "the results at times are more akin to home movies than news programming broadcast to the nation's sixth-largest TV market."